The Oyster Perpetual Explorer II is the watch of choice for those who venture to the far corners of the globe, often in extreme conditions.

-THE EXPLORER II, A SUPERLATIVE CHRONOMETERLike all Rolex watches, each Explorer II is certified as a Superlative Chronometer.
-This exclusive designation attests that it has successfully undergone a series of tests conducted by Rolex in its own laboratories and according to its own criteria, which exceed watchmaking norms and standards.
-These tests are carried out on the fully assembled watch, in order to guarantee its superlative performance on the wrist.
+THE EXPLORER II, A SUPERLATIVE CHRONOMETER CERTIFIEDLike all Rolex watches, the Explorer II is covered by the Superlative Chronometer certification redefined by Rolex in 2015.
+This exclusive designation attests that every watch leaving the brand’s workshops has successfully undergone a series of tests conducted by Rolex in its own laboratories and according to its own criteria.
+These certification tests apply to the fully assembled watch, after casing the movement, guaranteeing superlative performance on the wrist in terms of precision, power reserve, waterproofness and self-winding.
 The Superlative Chronometer status is symbolized by the green seal that comes with every Rolex watch and is coupled with an international five-year guarantee.

-The precision of every movement – officially certified as a chronometer by COSC (Swiss Official Chronometer Testing Institute) – is, therefore, tested a second time by Rolex after being cased, to ensure that it meets criteria for precision that are far more exacting than those for an official chronometer.
+The precision of every movement – officially certified as a chronometer by the Swiss Official Chronometer Testing Institute (COSC) – is tested a second time by Rolex after being cased, to ensure that it meets criteria that are far stricter than those of the official certification.
 The tolerance for the average rate of a Rolex Superlative Chronometer is of the order of −2/+2 seconds per day.
 Its precision is tested by Rolex using an exclusive methodology that simulates the conditions in which a watch is actually worn and is much more representative of real-life experience.